sd45saswat/amazon-com/README.md

 # amazon-com
-i have developed a amazon clone website using html and bootstrap
+i have developed a amazon clone website using html and css